gitlabhq/gitlab-runner/docs/executors/kubernetes.md

 If the cluster cannot schedule the build pod before the timeout defined by `poll_timeout`, the build pod returns an error.
 The [Kubernetes Scheduler](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#pod-lifetime) should be able to delete it.

 To fix this issue, increase the `poll_timeout` value in your `config.toml` file.

+### `fatal: unable to access 'https://gitlab-ci-token:token@example.com/repo/proj.git/': Could not resolve host: example.com`

+If using the `alpine` flavor of the [helper image](../configuration/advanced-configuration.md#helper-image), there can be [DNS issues](https://gitlab.com/gitlab-org/gitlab-runner/-/issues/4129) related to Alpine's `musl`'s DNS resolver.

+Using the `helper_image_flavor = "ubuntu"` option should resolve this.